devananda10/Community-Skill-Swap/README.md

 ## Team Contributions
 - Devananda N: Contributed to the animations and helped with the implementation using HTML, CSS, and JavaScript.
-- Nandana Gopa Kumar Lekha Nair: Designed the login and "Get Started" pages using Figma, and implemented the pages using HTML and CSS.
+- Nandana Gopa Kumar Lekha Nair: Designed the "Get Started" page using Figma, and implemented the pages using HTML and CSS.
 - Krishnendu S Binu: Contributed to the frontend by setting up the APIs and collecting information using HTML, CSS, and JavaScript.

 ---